List of Blade Runner characters: Hannibal Chew

 Hannibal Chew contracts for the Tyrell Corporation as a genetic engineer.
 His job is to create the eyes for the replicants, Roy's and Leon's, in this case.

 In the film, the replicants visit him while he is working in a freezer.
 The replicants pressure him into telling them that J. F. Sebastian can get them into Tyrell's inner sanctum.

-He was played by American actor James Hong.
+He was played by James Hong.

 Dave Holden

 Dave Holden is the Blade Runner testing new employees at the Tyrell Corporation on the premise that the escaped Replicants might try to infiltrate the company.

 During a Voight-Kampff test, Leon shoots Holden and leaves him for dead.
 Later, Bryant mentions that Holden is alive, but his breathing is assisted by machines.

 There were two hospital scenes with Holden and Deckard that were filmed, but not used in the movie.
 One scene is shown in the documentary On the Edge of Blade Runner.
 Both scenes appear in the deleted scenes section on the Blade Runner Special Edition DVD.

 He was played by Morgan Paull.